Fibre

 Green bananas, green banana flour

-We should be aiming for 25-30g of fibre per day, but it’s a good idea to increase this slowly, as they can ferment in the gut and cause gas.
+We should all be aiming for 25-30g of fibre per day, but it’s a good idea to increase this slowly, as they can ferment in the gut and cause gas.
 Especially with foods like legumes and psyllium husk, for the sake of our loved ones!!